-Conventional wisdom says to start a business after you’re established in the world.
-The average age an entrepreneur launches a new business in this country is 40, according to the Kauffman Foundation for Entrepreneurship.
+Conventional wisdom says to start a business after you’re established.
+According to the Kauffman Foundation for Entrepreneurship, the average age an entrepreneur launches a new business in this country is 40.

-However, you don’t have to wait – there are plenty of advantages that come with starting up a business while you’re still in school.
+However, you don’t have to wait – plenty of advantages come with starting up a business while you’re still in school.

 Avoid the Burden of Responsibility

 Approximately 85 percent of college students do not have children, according to Women Employed, so the family responsibilities a 40-year-old would have is avoided in the early 20s in most cases.
 When you don’t have the pressure and responsibility of supporting other people, you’re more flexible in the types of risk you can take and the amount of income you can bring in from the business.

 You also aren’t locked into a nine-to-five schedule.
 Since you have less on your plate, you don’t have to go with the tried and true ideas that probably won’t get much traction.

 You can do more than put your room and board into student loans while in school.
 If your campus has a school of business, take advantage of access to advisers and business groups to network and get help with any issues you run into.